 1955 Bowman Mickey Mantle #202 (the “TV card”)

-This is a unique card in that it celebrates a time when an emerging technology, television, was starting to change the world forever.
-Part of the Mantle mystique is that he was MVP for a team in the media capital of the world, at a time when a new medium was starting to take over and grow the game.
+This unique card celebrates a time when an emerging technology, television, was starting to change the world forever.
+Part of the Mantle mystique is that he was MVP for a team in the world’s media capital when a new medium was starting to take over and grow the game.

 This card, all of which are greatly off-centered due to the inherent design of the issue, accurately conveys that.
 In researching this article, I spoke with a dealer at The National about Mantle’s cards and their valuation.
 Once we finished talking, she overtly tried to scam me.
 She excessively hyped up the “once in a lifetime deal” she was about to offer me: this card for $900 instead of the $1,000 they initially asked.
 All that hype and build-up for a discount of only 10%?

 All I could say to this living, breathing New York stereotype was “fuggedaboutit!”
-I immediately took a walk and quickly saw this card priced elsewhere for $550.
+I immediately walked and saw this card priced elsewhere for $550.

 1952 Bowman Mickey Mantle #101

-Again if you can’t afford the ’51 Bowman XRC, then get the next best thing from the very next year.
-It’ll still set you back a few grand, but if you want to celebrate the Mantle myth, then this might be the card for you.
-The artist did a fantastic job of showcasing Mantle, the baseball player when that was all almost everybody knew of the man.
+Again if you can’t afford the ’51 Bowman XRC, get the next best thing from the very next year.
+It’ll still set you back a few grand, but if you want to celebrate the Mantle myth, this might be your card.
+The artist did a fantastic job of showcasing Mantle, the baseball player, when that was all almost everybody knew of the man.

 1956 Topps Mickey Mantle #135